 The practical application of these provisions is evident in Corewyn v.
 McCulloch.2 This case involves Ena and Bill, a married couple who each have children from prior marriages.
 In 1999, Ena granted Bill a power of attorney for property and personal care.
 Eight years later, Ena was diagnosed with Alzheimer’s dementia.
 While Bill was Ena’s power of attorney, he did not participate in healthcare decisions with respect to Ena.
 It was Donna, Ena’s daughter from her first marriage, who managed Ena’s personal care and property.
 Over time, the relationship between Bill and Donna broke down.
 Frustrated by her lack of access to Ena’s medical information, Donna brought an application to be appointed as Ena’s power of attorney for property and personal care.3

-While Bill technically held the power of attorney for Ena, there was ample evidence that Donna was Ena’s de facto power of attorney for years.
+While Bill technically held the power of attorney for Ena, there was ample evidence that Donna was Ena’s de facto attorney for years.
 It was Donna who advocated for Ena’s care, visited her regularly and made medical decisions on behalf of Ena.
-Justice Sweeney noted that Bill had effectively delegated his responsibilities as Ena’s power of attorney to Donna.
-When examining the best interests of an incapable person, a court will take into consideration the person’s needs at the time of the application.5 In cases where there is no misconduct, a court can change a power of attorney if the original appointment no longer serves the person’s best interests.
+Justice Sweeney noted that Bill had effectively delegated his responsibilities as Ena’s attorney to Donna.
+When examining the best interests of an incapable person, a court will take into consideration the person’s needs at the time of the application.5 In cases where there is no misconduct, a court can terminate a power of attorney if the original appointment no longer serves the person’s best interests.